EMCMS/ACS.jl/docs/src/HCA.md

 using ACS

 #dist = dist_calc(X)
-dist[ACS.diagind(dist)] .= Inf                   # Set the diagonal to inf, which is very helpful when searching for minimum distance dist
+dist[diagind(dist)] .= Inf                   # Set the diagonal to inf, which is very helpful when searching for minimum distance dist

 ```